whitecollaralgos/Algoways/docs/enhanced_trade_management_plan.md

 ## Overview

-This document outlines the comprehensive plan for implementing an enhanced trade management module in OpenAlgo that adds stop-loss, target, and trailing stop-loss functionality with real-time LTP monitoring.
+This document outlines the comprehensive plan for implementing an enhanced trade management module in AlgoWays that adds stop-loss, target, and trailing stop-loss functionality with real-time LTP monitoring.

 ## Technical Implementation Details